 Julie serves as the Director of Operations and Programs for the Colorado Commission on Family Medicine, the Colorado Association of Family Medicine Residencies, and the Colorado Institute of Family Medicine.

-Prior to her current role, Julie worked for 10.5 years for the American Academy of Family Physicians where she worked as a Member Relations Specialist and received numerous recognition awards for excellence in member recruitment and retention, program management, member service and conference coordination.
+Prior to her current role, Julie worked for 10.5 years for the American Academy of Family Physicians where she worked as a Member Relations Specialist working with medical students and special constituencies addressing member issues specific to women, minorities, new physicians, international medical graduates, and GLBT physicians.

 She has a degree in social psychology, is passionate about children's rights, animal welfare, poverty alleviation and social services.
 Julie is a recipient of the Vanderburgh County CASA Crisis Management award for her work as Court- Appointed Special Advocate for children.

 Contact Julie with questions about programming, resident and faculty recruitment, marketing, data and market research, residency program resources, rural rotations, rural training tracks, and family physician job opportunities within the state of Colorado.

 Mannat serves as the Director of Graduate Medical Education for the Colorado Commission on Family Medicine, the Colorado Association of Family Medicine Residencies, the Colorado Institute of Family Medicine, and the GME Initiative.

 Prior to her current role, Mannat worked as a consultant for the Commission on Family Medicine and the Colorado Institute of Family Medicine to help develop the Rural Training Tracks, produce research/reports on different areas relating to rural family medicine, and leading the GME Initiative.
 She also has experience in local and federal advocacy for health care, designing and leading programs related to improved quality and access to care, grants management and administration, strategy in policy and programs, and developing telehealth initiatives across Colorado and the country.
 She has a Master's in Public Administration from the University of Colorado.